 The national programme “Estonian language technology”

-The main objective of the national programme “Estonian Language Technology 2011-2017” is to enable the Estonian language function successfully in today’s world.
-The programme funds research and development in the field of language technology, from the compilation of language resources to the creation of language technology application prototypes.
+The national programme “Estonian Language Technology 2018-2027” funds research and development in the field of language technology, from the compilation of language resources to the creation of language technology application prototypes.

 The language resources and software prototypes developed under the programme constitute intellectual property, which can be used for various purposes (public use, research, business applications) based on different types of licenses.
 The resources and software developed under the programme are managed and made available by the Centre of Estonian Language Resources.